dwyl/mvp/BUILDIT.md

 > the other tutorials/examples,
 > but they are linked in case you get stuck.

+In this log we have written the "CRUD" functions first and _then_ built the UI.
+We were able to to do this because we had a good idea of which functions we were going to need.
+If you are reading through this and scratching your head wondering where a particular function will be used, simply scroll down to the UI section where (_hopefully_) it will all be clear.

 ## 1. Create a New `Phoenix` App